-The factual movement action (FMA) when walking towards a gate
+The factual movement action (FMA) when rowing towards a bridge

-After establishing a perceptual image of a latent action trajectory shape, we proceed to execute the action, starting with bridging the actual position $P(0)$ of our body to the next position $P(+1)$ within the action trajectory shape.
-Although our ultimate goal is to come to a stop neatly in front of the gate, the explanatory model clearly illustrates that during this phase, our perception processes are primarily focused on bridging the empty space between our body and the gate c.q. between the animal and the environment (Gibson12).
-So essentially, on a micro-level, only the positions $P(-1)$, $P(0)$, and $P(+1)$ are relevant to us during this bridging phase.
+After establishing a perceptual image of a latent action trajectory shape, we proceed to execute the action, starting with bridging the actual position P(0) of the boat to the next position P(+1) within the action trajectory shape.
+Although we naturally want to come out neatly between the pillars of the bridge, the explanatory model clearly shows that during this phase, our perceptual processes are primarily concerned with bridging the empty space between the boat and the bridge c.q. between the animal and the environment (Gibson).
+So essentially, on a micro-level, only the positions P(-1), P(0), and P(+1) are relevant to us during this bridging phase.